janko/janko.io/_drafts/css-modules.md

 ---
 title: Solved By CSS Modules
 author: matija
-tags: css modules js
+tags: css css-modules react webpack
 ---

-## CSS in JS

-I tried this crazy thing once, with Radium.
+I tried doing [CSS in JS] once, with Radium.
+It was quite a journey, let me tell you about it...

 What I liked: